How to use SFTP to securely transfer files over a remote server

 sftp -oPort=2222 [email protected]

-Depending on the SSH authentication method set on the remote server you should be prompted to fill in the password related to user1 or the passphrase related to the SSH private key loaded on the connecting server.
+Depending on the remote server’s SSH authentication procedure, you should be prompted to enter the password for user1 or the password for the SSH private key loaded on the connecting server.

 sftp>